3-leaves-grass/MGTV-MLT/README.md

 ```
 ### Steps
 #### Step 1
-Download the devtest datasets of 11 languages from [flores devtest](https://huggingface.co/datasets/openlanguagedata/flores_plus) and put them into reference_data/.
+Download the devtest datasets of following languages from [flores devtest](https://huggingface.co/datasets/openlanguagedata/flores_plus) and put them into reference_data/.
 The description of 11 languages in flores are following：

 | Code | Script | lang | file name |
 |------|--------|------|-------------------|